dykyi-roman/architecture/cqrs.md

 * The complex business logic goes into the write model.
 The read model can be simple
 * Low Technical Debt and High Maintainability.
 Adding features should not require large code-base changes
 * It's easier to ensure that only the right domain entities are performing writes
-* It allows the read and write models to scale independently
+* It allows the read-and-write models to scale independently
-* CQRS extends this concept into a higher level for machine-machine APIs, separation of the message models and processing paths
+* CQRS extends this concept to a higher level for machine-machine APIs, separation of the message models and processing paths

 #### CQRS in PHONE
 * Commands: Microphone for speak